EU makes borderless streaming of TV, movies a reality

 "One series that I very much like is Broadchurch, and there is the third season that unfortunately is not available on Netflix Belgium, nor Netflix Germany, so I'm afraid that the portability regulation won't solve the problem for me," says Reda.

-In this case the EU legislation has been modelled on ideas from British Liberal leader Vince Cable.
-When, a few years ago the EU made a big fuss about the difference in streaming content availability in its respective member states, and decided it wanted to do something about it, an outright ban on geo-blocking was suggested, but it turns out Vince Cable was on the money with rules to make your home content 'portable'.
+In this case the EU legislation has been modelled on ideas from British Liberal Democrat leader Vince Cable.
+When, a few years ago the EU made a big fuss about the difference in streaming content availability in its respective member states, and decided it wanted to do something about it, an outright ban on geo-blocking was suggested.
+But it turns out Cable was on the money with rules to make your home content 'portable'.

 The idea is to make life easier for EU citizens, and reduce the temptation of pirating content when they're abroad.
 So if you go to France, you should still be able to access UK-only Netflix content, sport streams, and so on, the same way you would if you were at home.
 Any paid service you can access at home has to be available for you if you travel within the EU, though the rules don't strictly define the length of what constitutes a temporary visit - meaning the specifics will need to be laid out by the content providers themselves.